rstgroup/json-api-php/README.md

     }
 ]}
 ```
-So, we have authors list that could be achieved via, for example `http://api.example.com/authors` link, but what about related resources like `posts`?
+So, we have an authors list that could be achieved via, for example `http://api.example.com/authors` link, but what about related resources like `posts`?
 Well, for that we need to define resource relations.

 ## Adding resource relations
 ### One-to-one
-As it was said earlier, every single post can have relation to one author.
-Lets say that we have two posts added by the same author.
-For that we need to change a little our `Post` class:
+As it was said earlier, every single post can have a relation to just one author.
+Let's say that we have two posts, added by the same author.
+For that we need to modify the `Post` class a little:

 ```php
 class Post implements EntityInterface